jamescosborn/productivity-czar/README.md

 # Angular Extended Independent Project
 by James Osborn

-## Topic List
+## Hot Topic List
-Here are some areas I'd like to focus on improving in order to become a better developer.
+Every now and then it's good to pause and reflect on where you've come from and where you're going.
+Here are some areas I'd like to focus improving on in order to become a better developer:

 ### Design
 My work at Epicodus has been largely focused on back-end languages.
 I often don't style my projects because I'm focused on the functionality first.
 I'd like to take some lessons on the design side to improve on my ability to give my projects great styles.